ARM-DOE/pyart/INSTALL.rst

 Installing from Source
 ======================

+NOTE: TRMM RSL is deprecated, please consider using radx to convert files such as DORADE.

 The path to the TRMM RSL library must be provided during install.
 This can either be done by setting the ``RSL_PATH`` environmentation variable.
 In bash